LeKarimDerradji/LeKarimDerradji/README.md

 ![disclaimer](https://i.redd.it/j3qyst9mp9a01.jpg)

-- :sparkles: I’m a certified full-stack blockchain dev. :sparkles:
+- :sparkles: Blockchain Developper +1 year of Experience | Security :sparkles:

 -  :computer: I’m looking to collaborate on projects that necessitate creative and lateral thinkings.